-Finally, for San Francisco residents, there is a local, pilot program called Support at Home, which provides financial assistance for elderly individuals or disabled persons to help them remain living in their homes.
-Read more.
+Finally, for San Francisco residents, there is a local, pilot program called Support at Home.
+It provides financial assistance for elderly individuals or disabled persons to help them remain living in their homes.

 In addition to these state specific options that help pay for care, there are many non-profit and federal options.
 Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
-There are also programs that help veterans with assisted living, and there are eldercare loans available in California.
+There are also programs that help veterans with assisted living, as well as eldercare loans available in California.